aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2016/aspose-words-for-java-16-5-0-release-notes/_index.md

 There are 83 improvements and fixes in this regular monthly release.
 The most notable are:

 - Improved reflow performance for large paragraphs.
-- Added explicit support of multiple data sources to LINQ Reporting Engine.
+- Added explicit support of several data sources to LINQ Reporting Engine.
 - SVG output with IE compatibility improved.
 - Improved widow/orphan handling for tables.
 - Improved asian text line breaking.